Inuit Broadcasting Corporation

 The Inuit Broadcasting Corporation (IBC) (ᐃᓄᐃᑦ ᑕᑯᓐᓇᕋᑦᓴᓕᕆᔨᑦ) is a television production company based in Nunavut with programming targeted at the Inuit population of Nunavut.
 Almost all of its programs are broadcast in Inuktitut.
 Some are also in English.
-IBC shows center on Inuit culture.
+IBC shows centre on Inuit culture.
 The company has five production centers in Nunavut, all staffed by Inuit.
-Founded in the early 1980s, the IBC was the first indigenous-language television network in North America.
+Founded in 1981, the IBC was the first indigenous-language television network in North America.

 History

 Television was first introduced to the north through CBC's frontier coverage package, which delivered of southern programming to twenty-one northern communities.
-There was no northern content: CBC extended its southern coverage area into the north, but did not to develop a northern-based service for northerners.
+There was no northern content: CBC extended its southern coverage area into the north, but did not develop a northern-based service for northerners.

 It is difficult to gauge the impact of the sudden introduction of southern broadcast services on language, culture and day-to-day life in the traditional settlements of the Arctic.
 Some communities, such as Igloolik, initially voted to refuse television through a series of hamlet plebiscites, fearing irreversible damage to their lifestyle.
 Many national and regional aboriginal organizations voiced the same fear and insisted that native people had the right to define and contribute to any broadcast service distributed in their homelands.

 The newly formed Inuit Tapirisat of Canada (ITC) did not want Inuit to become just a new market for existing southern services in English and French; they wanted communities to define their own communications environment, and be able to contribute to the Canadian broadcasting system in a significant way.
 One of ITC's first major policy statements called on the federal government to ensure Inuit control over the expansion of radio-telephone, community radio, videotape, and newspaper services into the Arctic.

 In 1978, the Canadian Department of Communications (DOC) launched a program to test satellite applications, using the newly launched Anik B satellite.
 One area of particular interest to the government was the potential application of satellite technology to enable production and distribution of programming in the Arctic.
 The Inuit Tapirisat launched the Inukshuk Project.